top of page

 King Nebuchadnezzar II destroyed the First Temple in Jerusalem in 586 BC.

-The Babylonians, under the leadership of Captain Nebuzaradan, also burned Jerusalem and took many of its people back to Babylon.
+The Babylonians, under the leadership of Captain Nebuzaradan, also tore down the city walls of Jerusalem and took many of its people back to Babylon.

 2 Kings 25:1-11